-I am a master's student in biomedical engineering at the University of los Andes in Bogota, Colombia.
-I received my Bachelor's degree in biomédical engineering with a double minor in Bioinformatics and Computational Mathematics.
-Additionally, I work as a graduate research assistant in computer vision at my university's CinfonIA research center under Pablo Arbeláez's supervision.
-I've worked on several research projects focused on deep learning and computer vision for medical and natural images.
-My main research interests are video analysis, biomedical image processing, and vision & language.
+I work as a research assistant in computer vision at the CinfonIA research center of the University of los Andes in Bogota, Colombia under professor's Pablo Arbeláez's supervision.
+I finished my Master's degree in biomedical engineering focused on medical applications of AI in 2024, and I received my Bachelor's degree in biomedical engineering with a double minor in Bioinformatics and Computational Mathematics in 2022.
+During the last four years, I've worked on several research projects focused on deep learning and computer vision for medical and natural images.
+My main research interests are image-guided surgical robot intelligence, video analysis, biomedical image processing, image segmentation, and vision & language.

 City: Bogotá D.C., Colombia